alcofrisbas/backpacker/README.md

 # backpacker

 backpacker is an esoteric language designed with a whimsical take in mind.
+It is a travelling/boardgame themed language based solely in stacks.

-the backpacker operates on an unlimited plane of stacks and carries a backpack, which is also a stack. he can pick up and look at items on the ground and put them in his bag. he can also empty the bag out onto stdout.
+the backpacker is a pointer that operates on an unlimited two-dimensional plane of stacks and carries a backpack, which is also a stack.
+Among other things, he can place things on the stack he is standing on, as well as look at things and print to stdout.

 |Command|Action|
 |---|---|